Divyn/Divyn.github.io/_posts/2021-01-17-Chaos-Covid.markdown

 date: 2021-01-17
 img: game.png
 alt: image-alt
+title: Wait a minute...
+There's research on Chaos Theory and the COVID-19
 project-date: Jan 2021

 description: Chaos has become a strangely attractive word that you might be interested in this subject even if you hate mathematics